cytomining/pycytominer/README.md

 )
 ```

-### CLI usage (file-based workflows)
+### Command Line Interface (CLI) usage

 Pycytominer also provides a simple CLI for file-based workflows.
-These commands read
-profiles from disk and write outputs to disk.
+The Pycytominer CLI calls single Pycytominer functions that read profiles from disk, perform a specific operation with provided arguments, and write outputs to disk without requiring a dedicated python file.

 ```bash
 # Aggregate profiles (parquet output)